-The LT1373 is a current mode switcher.
+The LT1372/LT1377 are current mode switchers.
 This means that switch duty cycle is directly controlled by switch current rather than by output voltage.
-Referring to the Block Diagram, the switch is turned "On" at the start of each oscillator cycle.
+Referring to the block diagram, the switch is turned "On" at the start of each oscillator cycle.
 It is turned "Off" when switch current reaches a predetermined level.
 Control of output voltage is obtained by using the output of a voltage sensing error amplifier to set current trip level.
 This technique has several advantages.
 First, it has immediate response to input voltage variations, unlike voltage mode switchers which have notoriously poor line transient response.
 Second, it reduces the 90° phase shift at mid-frequencies in the energy storage inductor.
 This greatly simplifies closed-loop frequency compensation under widely varying input voltage or output load conditions.
 Finally, it allows simple pulse-by-pulse current limiting to provide maximum switch protection under output overload or short conditions.
 A low dropout internal regulator provides a 2.3V supply for all internal circuitry.
 This low dropout design allows input voltage to vary from 2.7V to 25V with virtually no change in device performance.
-A 250kHz oscillator is the basic clock for all internal timing.
+A 500kHz (LT1372) or 1MHz (LT1377) oscillator is the basic clock for all internal timing.
 It turns "On" the output switch via the logic and driver circuitry.
 Special adaptive anti-sat circuitry detects onset of saturation in the power switch and adjusts driver current instantaneously to limit switch saturation.
 This minimizes driver dissipation and provides very rapid turn-off of the switch.